cloudcreativity/laravel-stripe/README.md

 ### Eloquent

-To use connected accounts, we expect you to have an Eloquent model in which you are storing the details of your connected accounts, including the Stripe id.
+To use connected accounts, we expect you to have an Eloquent model in which you are storing the details of your connected accounts, including the Stripe ID.
 Set the `stripe.connected_accounts.model` to your model class, then add the following interface and trait:

 ```php